talhahasanzia/spring-boot-demo/README.md

 - **MySQL Database**: Used as the relational database.
 - **Token-Based Authentication**: Ensures secure access to APIs using JWT (JSON Web Tokens).
 - **Authentication and Authorization**: Includes user authentication and role-based access control.
+- **API Documentation with Swagger**: Provides an interactive interface to explore and test API endpoints.

 ## Project Structure
 - **`src/main/kotlin`**: Contains the Kotlin source code.